 - 2 cups all purpose flour

-- One 3.5oz package instant butterscotch pudding mix 100g, see note
+- 3.5 ounce Package instant butterscotch pudding mix 100g, see note

-Stop mixer and add flour, pudding mix, baking soda and salt.
+- Stop mixer and add 2 cups all purpose flour, 3.5 ounce Package instant butterscotch pudding mix, 1 teaspoon baking soda, and ⅛ teaspoon salt.
 Mix together on low speed until combined.

-Add butterscotch chips and mix on low speed until just incorporated.
+- Add 9-10 oz butterscotch chips and mix on low speed until just incorporated.

-Scoop out roughly 2 Tbsp sized amounts of dough and roll into balls about 1"-1.5" in diameter.
+- Scoop out roughly 2 tablespoon sized amounts of dough and roll into balls about 1"-1.5" in diameter.
 That will give you roughly 24-30 balls.
 Flatten balls slightly with the palm of your hand.